SASHA-PAIS/spring5webapp/README.md

 # Spring 5 Web App

-_" A simple web app that leverages "_
+_" A simple web app that just touches the surface of the spring framework capabilities.
+A good hands-on for a beginner. "_

 ## Tech Stack